 - Students will be asked to select, in order of preference, three research areas in which they would like to participate.

-- A nonrefundable $60 application fee
+- A non-refundable $60 application fee

 Review of applications will be performed by a committee consisting of each of the faculty members participating in the program.
-Selected students may be asked to meet with their prospective research mentor in late May.
+Selected students may be asked to meet with their prospective research mentor in May.

 Admission decisions are made without regard to race, gender, ethnicity, religion, or disability.
 Because we receive many more applications than we have available spots in the program, we cannot guarantee acceptance, even for highly qualified candidates.